 Don't waste today hoping tomorrow will be better.
 Let's talk.

 Here's a list of some questions and concerns other clients have had.
 If you have others, let me know.
 I'll be happy to answer any questions you have.

 It makes sense to worry about this.
-You’ve tried other strategies before, but nothing seemed to work.
-The problem is most programs are a generic series of steps that don’t fit every situation.
+You’ve tried other strategies before, but you're still looking to make changes that stick.
+One problem is most programs are a generic series of steps that don’t fit every situation.
 They provide band-aid solutions to deeper issues.